Algorithmic Shadow Spectroscopy: Noise robustness

 Let us now consider product formulas, as in \cref{sec:hubbardmodel}, whereby the number of gates is time dependent as $\nu(t_n) = N_l n $ and thus yields the time-index-dependent upper bound in \cref{eq:appr_bound} as $a \epsilon e^{-\epsilon N_l n} \sqrt{ N_l n} $.

 Let us assume a worst-case scenario whereby the error term saturates its above upper bound and thus

 whereby inside the square brackets we have a sum of the ideal signal and an additive worst-case noise.
 The noise component is a signal that grows proportionally with the square-root of the time index $n$.
-We can compute the $l_2$ norm of the error component of the signal as
+We can compute the square of the $l_2$ norm of the error component of the signal as

 Given the $l_2$ norm is invariant under the Fourier transform, we find that while the $l_2$ norm of the ideal signal $\lVert S_k(t_n) \rVert_2$ is proportional to the peak height in the spectrum, the total spectral contribution of the artefacts is given by the $l_2$ norm as $a \epsilon \ttot \sqrt{N_l} = a \xi / \sqrt{N_l}$.
 As such, under the above assumptions, the contribution of the error term to the spectrum diminishes as we increase the system size due to the increasing number of gates in a layer $N_l$ of a product formula but while assuming a constant $\xi$.